DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/column-chooser.md

 An object representing a column chooser item.

-A value of the following shape:
+A value with the following shape:

 Field | Type | Description
 ------|------|------------
 column | [Column](grid.md#column) | The related grid column.
-hidden | boolean | Specifies whether the related column is hidden or not.
+hidden | boolean | Specifies whether the related column is hidden.

 ## Plugin Developer Reference